phax/erechnung.gv.at-webservice-client/README.md

 the JAXB classes required.
 They reside in `target/generated-sources/wsimport` and must be part of the compilation.

+# News and Noteworthy

+Version 4.0.0 uses Jakarta JAX-WS 4.0 as the baseline and requires at least Java 11

 ---

 My personal [Coding Styleguide](https://github.com/phax/meta/blob/master/CodingStyleguide.md) |